nadia506/deep-learning-projects/README.md

 ## Saving and Loading Models

-TensorFlow allows you to save and load your models in a few different ways.
 Below is an example of how to save the entire model to a directory and then load it:

 ```python
 # Save the model